auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/course_sections.rst

 ****************************

-If you do not change the :ref:`course start date<The Course Start Date>` default value, ``12/31/2029``, when you create a new section, it's release date will be ``Unscheduled``.
+If you do not change the :ref:`course start date<The Course Start Date>` default value, ``1/1/2030``, when you create a new section, its release date will be ``Unscheduled``.

 If you have modified the course start date, when you create a new section, the